ucsd-cse11-w23/cse11-pa6-starter/README.md

 - This PA will give you an opportunity to reflect on how you work through programs.

-You will also submit a survey (required) about your experience in the course.

 ## Submission checklist
   - `[ ]` PDF to Gradescope assignment `pa6-notes`
   - `[ ]` Two code files for completed tasks to `pa6-code` (just two of four programs need to be completed)